Navrin/simple-discordjs/README.md

 ### **Authentication Module**

 The auth module exposes a middleware function and a command object for the user.
-It uses a SQLite database to keep tract of what roles have what permissions on a server.
+It uses a SQLite database to keep track of what roles have what permissions on a server.
 All the roles are set up in a enumerable with 5 properties.

 ```typescript
 enum RoleTypes {